sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     kubectl label namespace incident-management istio-injection=enabled
     ```

-3. Make sure your SAP HANA Cloud instance is running.
+3. Make sure that your SAP HANA Cloud instance is running.
 Free tier HANA instances are stopped overnight.

-    > Your SAP HANA Cloud service instance will be automatically stopped overnight, according to the server region time zone.
+    > Your SAP HANA Cloud service instance is automatically stopped overnight, according to the time zone of the region where the server is located.
 That means you need to restart your instance every day before you start working with it.
     >
-    > You can either use SAP BTP cockpit or the terminal in the SAP Business Application Studio to restart the stopped instance:
+    > You can either use the SAP BTP cockpit or the terminal in the SAP Business Application Studio to restart the stopped instance:
     >
     > ```bash
     > cf update-service incident-management -c '{"data":{"serviceStopped":false}}'